colin969/flashpoint-submission-system/README.md

   flashfreeze https://github.com/Dri0m/recursive-archive-indexer (make command available in this repo)
 - fill in all the stuff in .env (which is complex and needs more description here, yea)
 - start the thing using `go run ./main/*.go`

-## TODO stuff

-- tests are definitely broken and need some love
-- redundant code and code weirdness is present to remind you that you shouldn't code like this

 it looks something like this